AresRisingUA/P3/README.md

 # P3
-The project for Git testing
+The project for Git testing!